Last Updated: Mar. 24, 2026

 The Velocity Team’s role is to manage these trackers by verifying that the logs are completed properly and on time every day at 3 pm CST.

-Louie or Irish will update the leadership team about AMs who entered the VP3 Program in the morning huddle, similarly to how updates on QA are done.
+Louie or Irish will update the leadership team about AMs who entered the Velocity Program in the morning huddle, similarly to how updates on QA are done.

 Responsibility: Velocity Team